 Not any more.

 There’s a metric fuck-tonne of content out there, competing for your audience’s attention.
 And every tweak to Google’s algorithm tips the scales further in favour of quality.
 So assuming you want to be found, and read, and shared, your stuff needs to be different.
 More engaging.
 More relevant.
 More… amazing.

 (And that’s backed by evidence, by the way.
 Orbit Media’s blogging research shows a clear correlation between time invested and strong results.
-Meanwhile, 83% of respondents in that CMI/Tomorrow People report attribute their increased success to better content production.
+Meanwhile, 83% of respondents in a CMI/Tomorrow People report attribute their increased success to better content production.
 This stuff works.)

 Sure, there are people on social who will just share any old thing where the title looks halfway decent.
 And yes, you can take lazy aim at a keyword if that’s what floats your boat.
 But if those things move the needle on your KPIs, then I can tell you now you’re measuring the wrong stuff.

 You don’t get “great” without a fight